Current legal cases

 The amendment has been passed into law as part of the Investigatory Powers Act (Amendment) Act which officially came into effect in October 2024.
 Subsequently, we have dropped this part of our case.

-In 2024, we challenged the lawfulness of the Government’s actions when it changed the definition of ‘serious disruption’ as a trigger for police interventions at protests to mean ‘more than minor’ disruption.
+We’ve successfully challenged the lawfulness of the Government’s actions when it changed the definition of ‘serious disruption’ as a trigger for police interventions at protests to mean ‘more than minor’ disruption.

-Former Home Secretary Suella Braverman tried to change the definition as part of the Public Order Act in January 2023, but the proposals were rejected by Parliament.
+Former Home Secretary Suella Braverman tried to change the definition as part of the Public Order Act in January 2023, but the proposals were democratically rejected by Parliament.

 However, a few months later in June 2023, Braverman pushed through the changes using ‘secondary legislation’, which requires less Parliamentary scrutiny and debate.